-The Company maintains a non-trading investment portfolio of investment grade, highly liquid, debt securities which limits the amount of credit exposure to any one issue, issuer, or type of instrument.
-The Company does not use derivative financial instruments for speculative or trading purposes.
-The securities in the Company's investment portfolio are not leveraged and are classified as available for sale and therefore are subject to interest rate risk.
+We maintain a non-trading investment portfolio of investment grade, highly liquid, debt securities which limits the amount of credit exposure to any one issue, issuer, or type of instrument.
+We do not use derivative financial instruments for speculative or trading purposes.
+We hold a \$30.0 million five-year convertible note receivable we purchased from Exelixis, Inc. in May 2001.
+Accounting rules require the conversion feature of some convertible notes to be separated from the debt agreement in which the conversion feature is contained and accounted for as a derivative instrument, and therefore reflected in the note purchaser's financial statements based upon the fair market value of the stock into which the note is convertible.
+Due in part to the number of shares into which this note receivable would currently convert and the average daily trading volume of Exelixis stock, the Exelixis note is not currently considered a derivative instrument and, therefore, changes in the market value of Exelixis stock are not required to be recorded in our financial statements.
+However, a significant increase in the average daily trading volume of Exelixis stock, or new accounting pronouncements or regulatory rulings could require us to report the value of the Exelixis stock in our financial statements.
+Such a requirement could cause changes in the Exelixis stock price to contribute to fluctuation of our operating results from quarter to quarter.
+The securities in our investment portfolio are not leveraged and are classified as available-for-sale and therefore are subject to interest rate risk.
 The Company does not currently hedge interest rate exposure.
-As of September 30, 2001, there has been no material change in the Company's interest rate exposure from that described in the Company's Annual Report on Form 10-K for the year ended December 31, 2000.
+As of March 31, 2002, there has been no material change in the Company's interest rate exposure from that described in the Company's Annual Report on Form 10-K for the year ended December 31, 2001.